medic/cht-docs/content/en/hosting/4.x/upgrade-troubleshooting.md

 ## Considerations

-When troubleshooting, consider make sure there are:
+When troubleshooting, consider making sure there are:

 * Backups exist and restores have been tested
 * Extra disk space is availabe (up to 5x!)